 As much as it can be applied for regular tests, the app is also good for various competitions in the class.
 Try it out and you’ll be impressed with how engaged and competitive your students can be.

-A scavenger hunt is one of the most favorite activities both among small children and teenagers.
+A scavenger hunt is one of the most favourite activities both among small children and teenagers.
 As a teacher, you can also modernize and digitize it.
 Rather than extracting students’ smartphones to improve attention, use them to your advantage.

 With QRCode Monkey you can generate an unlimited number of QR codes and send your students on the hunt for objects or information.
 They may go the Columbus steps and discover America, explore the flora and fauna of Central America, or recreate alternative political developments after WW II.
 The good is that they will be using their smartphones, aka QR code scanners, to actually learn things rather than for distraction.
+Also read - How to Scan QR Codes on Android

 If you’re looking to add some educative resources to your classroom lessons, try TED.
 As much as you can apply short TED-Ed videos to diversify activities, you can try TED talks speeches for a variety of purposes like ESL learning, critical thinking development, and more.